mattstark256/mattstark256.github.io/_posts/2019-11-05-wile-e-coyote-effect.markdown

 	o.worldPos = mul(unity_ObjectToWorld, v.vertex);

-In the frag shader the world position is projected into screen space and used to sample the texture:
+In the frag shader the world position is projected into the screen space of the temporary camera and is used to sample the texture:

     // Convert the position from world space to screen space float4 screenPos = mul(_WorldToCam, float4(i.worldPos.xyz, 1));